Universal higher-order bulk-boundary correspondence of triple nodal points: Introduction

-Triple nodal points~\cite{Zhu:2016,Heikkila:2015,Hyart:2016,Weng:2016,Lv:2017,Ma:2018,Chang:2017,Zhang:2017,Kim:2018,Chen:2018} -- \emph{triple points} (TPs) for short -- are three-fold degeneracies of energy bands occurring at points in momentum space, and therefore constitute intermediates between Weyl and Dirac points.
-They occur on high-symmetry lines (HSL) in the BZ when a two-fold degenerate band [corresponding to a 2D irreducible co-representation (ICR) of the HSL's little group] is crossed by a third non-degenerate band (1D ICR of the little group)~\cite{Hyart:2016}, and are classified as type~$\mathsf{A}$ (type~$\mathsf{B}$) according to presence (absence) of attached nodal-line (NL) arcs lying off the rotation axis~\cite{Zhu:2016,Chen:2018,Lenggenhager:2021}.
-TPs were shown by angle-resolved photoemission spectroscopy to exist in the band structure of \ce{MoP}~\cite{Lv:2017} and \ce{WC}~\cite{Ma:2018}.
 In contrast to Weyl and Dirac points, a single TP generically results in a \emph{metallic} state, due to the imbalance between the degeneracy of the crossing bands.
 However, \emph{pairs} of TPs, formed when the 2D ICR consecutively crosses two 1D ICRs, can result in a semimetal with small Fermi pockets.
 We call such a TP configuration a \emph{triple-point pair} (TPP).
-These nodal features can arise both in spinful~\cite{Zhu:2016} and spinless~\cite{Hyart:2016,Lenggenhager:2021} systems; however, although there have recently been several efforts~\cite{Winkler:2019,Xie:2019,Das:2020,Lenggenhager:2021,Companion} towards their topological description and symmetry classification, it has remained an open question whether TPs or TPPs can be characterized by robust boundary signatures.
+These nodal features can arise both in spinful~\cite{Zhu:2016} and spinless~\cite{Hyart:2016,Lenggenhager:2021:MBNLs} systems; however, although there have recently been several efforts~\cite{Winkler:2019,Xie:2019,Das:2020,Lenggenhager:2021:MBNLs,Lenggenhager:2022:TPClassif} towards their topological description and symmetry classification, it has remained an open question whether TPs or TPPs can be characterized by robust boundary signatures.